kaylamochizuki/cse15l-lab-reports/Week3LabReport2.md

 ![screenshot](searchEngineAddPineapple.png)

 - my method handleRequest is being called
-- the relevent arguments to my method are "/add", "s", "=" and "pineapple"
+- the relevent argument to my method is the URL which in this case is localhost:4002/add?s=pineapple
 - the argument "pineapple" is added to alst once SearchEngine is done processing

 ![screenshot](searchEngineAddApple.png)

 - my method handleRequest is being called
-- the relevent arguments to my method are "/add", "s", "=", and "apple"
+- the relevent argument to my method is the URL which in this case is localhost:4002/add?s=apple
 - the argument "apple" is added to alst once SearchEngine is done processing

 ![screenshot](searchEngineSearchApp.png)

 - my method handleRequest is being called
-- the relevent arguments to my method are "/search", "=", and "app"
+- the relevent arguments to my method is localhost:4002/search?s=app
 - none of the arguments are changed once SearchEngine is done processing